trexnguyen28/realstake-rnhw/README.md

 - When user taps on a country on the continent screen, show the country screen again
 - When user visits [rnhw://country/:code](rnhw://country/:code), show country screen
 - When user visits [rnhw://continent/:code](rnhw://continent/:code), show continent screen.

+There are some expectation you should be known:

+- Deeplinks should work well in killed state and background state
+- You should use state management in your project for neccessary state
+- You should use typescript
+- App should have the best performance and handle all the errors
+- Your code should be clean, we will look them carefully

+DO THE BEST THING TO HAVE THE BEST RESULT!!!